metadream/deno-helper/README.md

 Then you can use redis object as singleton instance in any controllers with `ctx.redis`.

-### 4. Template
+### 4. Templates

-Template decorator is used to decorate controller handlers, the parameters is template file path. and the built-in engine will be used for rendering automatically.
+Template decorators are used to decorate controller methods, and its parameter is the template file path.
+After adding it the built-in template engine will be used for rendering automatically.
 The built-in engine is based on [tmplet](https://github.com/metadream/tmplet), You can go to the repo to see the template syntax.